JamesIde/Conduit/README.md

 An article sharing platform similar to Medium.

-The frontend is developed in [React](https://reactjs.org/), with the backend developed in [NestJS](https://nestjs.com/), connected to a PostgreSQL database with [TypeORM](https://typeorm.io/).
-[React-Query](https://tanstack.com/query/v4/?from=reactQueryV3&original=https://react-query-v3.tanstack.com/) is used for data fetching and [Zustand](https://github.com/pmndrs/zustand) is used to store (minimal) global state.
-The frontend is styled with [TailwindCSS](https://tailwindcss.com/).
+The frontend is developed in React, with the backend developed in NestJSplus a PostgreSQL database.
+Other tools involved: React-Query, Zustand, TypeORM.

-The project is hosted on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) as a [Kubernetes Cluster](https://kubernetes.io/) with an [Nginx Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/) for routing, and a [Nginx Server](https://docs.nginx.com) for serving the static build folder for the frontend.
+The project is deployed as a Kubernetes Cluster on Google Kubernetes Engine.
+There is a Nginx Ingress Controller for routing and seperate Nginx server for serving static files.
+The cluster is built from Docker containers.

 It is part of a take home [real world](https://realworld-docs.netlify.app/docs/intro) project - an initiative that goes above and beyond simple todo lists.
 This was a great challenge and allowed me to explore new relational features like following, liking, and commenting.

-Most people decide to only do a frontend or backend implementation, but I decided to both and use technologies like NestJS, React-Query and Zustand for the first time.
+Most people decide to only do a frontend or backend implementation, but I decided to both.

+A good opportunity to learn new tools and frameworks like NestJS, React-Query and Zustand.

 ## Features
+- OAuth Integration with Google and Github

-- JWT authentication with cookies
+- JWT authentication with cookies for traditional sign on
 - CRU\* users (register up & settings page - no deleting)
 - CR\*D Articles
 - CR\*\* Comments on articles (no updating)